jasoneveleth/blog/2023/07/17/bayes-rule.md

 $$

-# What does multiplying odds do usually?
+# Unrelated: What does multiplying odds usually do?

 The rule $(n:m) \cdot (a:b) = an:mb,$ can be justified as follows: